Context Is a KPI: Protecting Brand Equity When Ads Meet Bad Content

 Operationalize Your Activations

-• Right‑size formats in volatile contexts; intrusive units raise irritation.
+• Right‑size formats in volatile contexts: Intrusive units raise irritation when the surrounding content is sensitive.

-• Vet influencers/creators and include morals‑clause off‑ramps; define exit triggers up front.
+• Vet influencers and creators: Include morals‑clause off‑ramps and define exit triggers up front.

-• Study, monitor and review: complaint rate, brand‑lift by context, % valid on‑target impressions, % spend in allowed contexts.
+• Monitor and review: Track complaint rates, brand‑lift by context, and the percentage of spend in allowed contexts.

-• Automate the collection and review of social comments from paid social, low-viewability scroll-first feeds, and UGC environments.
+• Use agentic audits: Automate the collection and review of social comments and content in scroll-first feeds to catch "spillover" in real-time.

 Close the Loop